emtneutrino/races/README.md

 Type `/races edit` until you see the message 'Editing started' to start editing waypoints.
 Once you are finished, type `/races edit` until you see the message 'Editing stopped' to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.

 Adding a waypoint will always be added as the last waypoint.
 You cannot put a waypoint between two waypoints.
 You also cannot put a waypoint before another waypoint.
-A yellow checkpoint will appear in the world where you placed the waypoint.
+A yellow checkpoint will appear in the world where you added the waypoint.

 Clicking an existing waypoint will select it and turn it red.
 Clicking it again will unselect it and turn it blue.
-If you have a previously selected waypoint, selecting a new waypoint will turn the new waypoint red and unselect your previous waypoint, turning it blue.
+If you have a previously selected waypoint colored red, selecting a different waypoint will turn the different waypoint red and unselect your previous waypoint, turning it blue.
 A selected waypoint will have a yellow checkpoint appear in the world.
 You can fine tune its placement by moving it to your desired location.

 You can move an existing waypoint by selecting it, then click on where you want to move it.

 You can delete a waypoint by selecting it, then press spacebar or the X button on an Xbox controller or the square button on a Dualshock controller.

+For multi-lap races, the start and finish waypoint need to be the same.
+Select the finish waypoint first(white checkered flag), then select the start waypoint(green checkered flag).
+The start/finish waypoint will become a yellow checkered flag.

+If you want to separate the start/finish waypoint, add a new waypoint or select the start/finish waypoint first, then select the highest numbered waypoint.

 After you've set your waypoints, you can save them as a race.
 Type `/races save myrace` to save the waypoints as 'myrace'.  'myrace' must not exist.
 If you want to overwrite an existing race, type `/races overwrite myrace`.